k8ssandra/k8ssandra/docs/content/en/tasks/scale/_index.md

 cass-operator will in turn update the underlying `StatefulSet`, allowing more than one Cassandra node to sit on the same worker node.

+After the new nodes are up and running, `nodetool cleanup` should run on all of the nodes except the new ones to remove keys and data that no longer belong to those nodes.
+There is no need to do this manually.
+The cass-operator deployment, which again is installed with K8ssandra, automatically runs `nodetool cleanup` for you.

+### Datacenter status and conditions when scaling up

 If you check the status of the `CassandraDatacenter` object, there should be a `ScalingUp` condition with its status set to `true`.
 It should look like this: